HarryGifford/special-relativity/README.md

 - The Doppler and headlight effects are messily implemented in the Fragment shader.
 It could probably be done in a separate pass.

-- No support for other moving objects.
+- No support objects moving in anything other than a straight line.
 I tried to implement a rotating wheel but it's difficult to compute the intersection with between the light ray's path and the wheel's position.

-- No support for animations in the scene to demonstrate time dilation and simultaneity.

 - No support for users opening their own models without modifying the code.
   Two things here: first is adding a UI for opening a GLTF file and then passing it to the babylon loader.
 The second is to subdivide large triangles automatically so that straight surfaces transform correctly.

+- The Galilean relativity isn't correct.

 ## Contributions